peterhinch/micropython-nano-gui/DRIVERS.md

 The driver also supports the
 [TTGO T-Display](http://www.lilygo.cn/claprod_view.aspx?TypeId=62&Id=1274).
 This is an inexpensive ESP32 with a 135x240 color TFT display.
+See `setup_examples/st7789_ttgo.py`.

 Also, in landscape mode only, the
 [Waveshare Pico LCD 1.14 inch](https://www.waveshare.com/pico-lcd-1.14.htm).